Orckestra/orc-scripts/docs/assertions.md

 ### `<ReactElement> renders elements <assertion?>`

 A chain of the `"when rendered"` assertion from `unexpected-react` and `"has elements"` above, allowing a further 'layer' of rendering to take place.
 It is typically combined with `"to render as"` as a prefix in order to render e.g. HOC-wrapped components.

+### `<object> is a module structure`

+Verifies that the subject fits the expected rules for a module object, gives useful error messages if it does not.